 Patterns and textures go hand-in-hand with perspective for me.
 The natural world is full of vibrant colours, quirky patterns, and interesting textures.
 The trick for us as photographers is to incorporate that effectively into our work in order to enhance our images.
 The rough skin of an elephant’s backside, the deep purple-red of a Kigelia africana flower, high wispy clouds, or the natural frame in the branches of a tree, all draw the viewer in and contribute to the story that an image can tell.

-Other than the patterns and textures that are found in nature, we also have the ability to create certain elements using the camera and its settings.
-A slow shutter speed can be used to produce motion blur or a long exposure to create a lighting trail, for example.
+Other than the patterns and textures that we find in nature, we also have the ability to create elements.
+One example: a slow shutter speed is a method of achieving motion blur.
+Another example: a long exposure to create a lighting trail.
 This again is where knowing your camera and equipment is important, not to mention putting in a bit of practice.
 If mastered, the details of colour, patterns and textures in a photograph can grip the viewer more than any other element, leaving them to explore the image for longer, in all its detail.

-Light, perspective, patterns, and textures are all elements of a photograph that need to be considered when planning and taking a photo.
+Light, perspective, patterns, and textures are all elements of a photograph that need to planning.
 However, there are certain scenarios that a photographer must be aware of; moments where subjects present themselves in all their glory.
 This leads to the final element…

 While on safari we are treated to some spectacular scenarios that take our breath away.
-Using a combination of the above elements, a photographer can successfully capture a frame that illustrates the rawness of nature -ultimately giving the image that ‘wow’ factor which often stems directly from the viewer building a sense of connection with the subject and being able to relate to that animal at that moment.
-It’s the vulnerability seen in a drinking impala, the intimacy of a playful moment between a mother leopard and her cub, or the sheer beauty and wonder of an elephant bull walking through an open clearing that creates these magic moments.
+Using a combination of the above elements, a photographer can successfully capture a frame that illustrates the rawness of nature.
+This ultimately gives the image that ‘wow’ factor and builds a connection between the viewer, subject and animal.
+It’s the vulnerability one sees in a drinking impala; the intimacy of a playful moment between a mother leopard and her cub; the sheer beauty and wonder of an elephant bull that creates these magic moments.